-The study also revealed a positive finding in that there was no apparent link between device screen time and delays in other forms of communications, such as gestures, body language or social interactions.
+The study also revealed a positive finding in that there was no apparent link between device screen time and delays in other forms of communication, such as gestures, body language, or social interactions.

 Dr. Catherine Birken, the study’s lead investigator and a pediatrician at SickKids, says current guidelines from groups such as the American Academy of Pediatrics state that screen time for toddlers should be limited, while screen time for babies under 18 months should be discouraged.

 But she says her team discovered that parents aren’t abiding by this guideline.

 “We believe that the use of smartphones and tablets with young children has become quite common,” she said in a statement.